Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/2-Experiment-1/_index.md

 It turns out that GitHub Actions Checkout will retrieve the merged code between the pull request and the target (*main*) branch by default.
 Learn more about the issuse [here](https://github.com/actions/checkout/issues/881).

-This experiment demonstrates that even if your code passes all local tests and shows no conflicts on the pull request, you may still have a chance of CI failures on the remote CI workflow.
-This can occur if you forget to pull the latest updates from the *main* branch and test them with your local changes to catch any hidden issues before making a pull request.
+This experiment shows that even if your code passes all local tests and shows no conflicts in the pull request, you could still face CI failures in the remote workflow.
+This happens because GitHub Actions Checkout for person *b*’s pull request integrates both *b*’s changes and the latest updates from the *main* branch, which includes changes from person *a* already.